JosefEreq/ITSecGuide/README.md

 Consider the following when choosing a Internet, VPN or Email provider;

 *       What policy do they have regarding protecting sensitive customer data?
-*       Have they previously handed out sensitive data to a government agency or a third party?
+*       Have they handed out sensitive data to a government agency or a third party previously?
 *       What customer data do they store?
         Your VPN provider should never store customer authentication or connection logs!
 *       Do they have the neccesary resources to build a secure network infrastructure?